Here we provide help for some of the problems that you may encounter when using DVC Studio.

 When there are updates (new commits, branches, etc.) in your Git repository,

-your project in Iterative Studio gets reflected to include those updates.
+your project in DVC Studio gets reflected to include those updates.
 If the

 project has stopped receiving updates from the Git repository and you have to

-that the Iterative Studio webhook in your repository got deleted or messed up.
+that the DVC Studio webhook in your repository got deleted or messed up.

-Iterative Studio periodically checks for any missing or messed up webhooks, and attempts to re-create them.
+DVC Studio periodically checks for any missing or messed up webhooks, and attempts to re-create them.
 Currently, this happens every 2 hours.
-The webhook also gets re-created every time you create a new project or force import a repository.
+The webhook also gets re-created every time you create a new project or re-import a repository.

-Only repositories that you have connected to Iterative Studio are available in
+Only repositories that you have connected to DVC Studio are available in the

 Add a model form.
-To connect your desired repository to Iterative Studio,
+To connect your desired repository to DVC Studio, go to the

 Projects tab and create a project that connects to this Git